Frequently Asked Questions

 Q. Will the children’s play area be open?

-The children’s play area will not be fenced off.
-However, we must advise visitors that they will be using the equipment at their own risk and they must remember to wash/sanitise children’s hands both before and after they touch the equipment.
+We must advise visitors that they will be using the equipment at their own risk and they must remember to wash/sanitise children’s hands both before and after they touch the equipment.
 They should not touch their faces, or consume food and drink, whilst playing, and must be supervised at all times.

 Q. Can I still pay with cash?